vrtulka23/arepy/README.md

 The installation script will ask you to include `python/` directory into your local $PYTHONPATH and also to create an alias for the `arepy` bash script `shell/run.sh`.

-In the next step you will havet to choose system settings.
-You can choose an existing settings by inputing one of the system names in `shell/systems/run.{SYSTEM_NAME}.sh` or create a new one by putting your own name.
+In the next step you will have to choose system settings.
+You can either choose existing settings by inputing one of the system names in `shell/systems/run.{SYSTEM_NAME}.sh` or create a new one by putting your own name.

 After this the `arepy` python module can be included in any python script and you will be also able to use `arepy` shell scripts from your terminal.